Miit0s/Pokenjmin-Bot-Plus/README.md

+The Pokenjmin Bot Plus is a fork from the original bot by [Pordrack and tomdexp](https://github.com/Pordrack/Pokenjmin-Bot) with three main goals:
+- Merge the old bot with the new changes made by the Master P21 that was not public
+- Use fully open source software, and so fully dockable on Linux (f*ck Adobe)
+- Improve the documentation so future promotions can set up the Discord bot more easily

 # Pokenjmin Bot - Documentation & Setup Guide

-Welcome to the Pokenjmin Bot project!
-This bot allows Discord users to dynamically create and customize their own trading cards, with an offline Photoshop export script for high-quality printing.
+Welcome to the Pokenjmin Bot Plus project!
+This bot allows Discord users to dynamically create and customize their own trading cards, with an export that uses CMYK (or CMJN in french) as color profile for high-quality printing.

 ---